Tropical Storm Debby heads for Florida coast

 U.S. officials warned Gulf Coast residents to watch the storm given its shifting forecast track.
 "History has taught us that storm tracks can change quickly and unexpectedly," said Craig Fugate, administrator of the Federal Emergency Management Agency.

-Debby could bring total rainfall accumulations of 10-15 inches (25-38 cm) to the Florida Panhandle, with isolated accumulations of 25 inches.
+Debby could bring 2 to 4 inches of rain to the Florida Panhandle, with up to 20 inches in isolated areas.

+The heaviest squalls were hitting Florida's Gulf Coast, where there were unconfirmed reports that a tornado had touched down on Saturday.
+Several Alabama beaches were closed due to rough surf.

 At Gulf Shores, Alabama, on the Gulf Coast, Sharon Edmondson made storm preparations as she gathered with about 100 family members for vacation.